 - 1/4 cup unsweetened almond milk

-- 1 cup mashed banana (about 2 bananas) (the riper the bananas, the better!)
+- 1 cup mashed banana (about 2 bananas), the riper the bananas, the sweeter the loaf

 - 1 teaspoon lemon juice